Frequently Asked Questions

 What is a typical day like?

 Though any given day can look very different depending on the specific projects that are in progress, there are a several systems and structures within the Agile Learning Center that are a regular part of each day.
 In the morning we begin with a stand-up circle to update our game boards and announce our intentions for the day.
 From there, learners are self-organizing around their intentions and current projects.
 At the end of the day, we gather again to update our game boards and discuss our daily accomplishments.
 As needed, we have our School Meeting where rules, systems, and structures are created and other day-to-day operational matters are discussed and addressed.
-The Justice League, a representative group of rotating community members, gathers on Tuesdays and Thursdays to address any formal complaints that have been filed.

 What if my child has a learning disability?